hitarth64/hitarth64.github.io/eduexp.md

 * May 2016 - July 2016

 #### Development Engineer, Sony Energy Devices, Japan (Now part of Murata Mfg.
 Co.
 Ltd., Japan)
-* Developed models and algorithms for improving state of charge (SoC) estimation of energy storage modules
+* Developed models and algorithms for state of charge (SoC) estimation of energy storage modules
-* Deployed algorithms for Battery Management Systems on various embedded platforms like PLCs, microcontrollers, etc.
+* Algorithms for Battery Management Systems on embedded platforms like PLCs, microcontrollers, etc.
 * July 2017 - June 2018